|A technician checks the quality of vegetables at Hachi, a Vietnamese high-tech agriculture startup. — Photo hachi.com.vn|

 Another factor that had supported local startups was the Government’s desire and determination to turn the country into a startup nation, so it was getting easier for young people than years ago, Edward said.

-According to Shailendra Singh, managing director of the Singapore-based Sequoia Capital, there was increasing accessibility to the capital market and more opportunities are arising in the Southeast Asia, so pessimism shouldn’t be part of the vocabulary of entrepreneurs.
+According to Shailendra Singh, managing director of the Singapore-based Sequoia Capital, there was increasing accessibility to the capital market and more opportunities are arising in the

 “Founders do magical things from nothing” even when “the world around them may show no hope,” he said, adding that students should drive themselves to become founders and entrepreneurs, building something from open sources with limited capital. — VNS